d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 <aside class="notice">When loading a clone file, login using an iLO account with full administrative privileges (such as the Administrator account) to ensure all system parameters are cloned successfully.</aside>

-<aside class="notice">When working with iLO Managment Accounts or iLO Federation Groups, remove entries from the JSON clone file (within the relevant dictionary) in order to perform deletion.
+<aside class="notice">When working with iLO Management Accounts or iLO Federation Groups, remove entries from the JSON clone file (within the relevant dictionary) in order to perform deletion.
 In order to create new accounts on the server, simply add relevant nested dictionaries to the JSON file.</aside>

 <aside class="notice">The Administrator account cannot be deleted using serverclone.</aside>